rbrewer123/docker_nikola/README.rst

 Purpose
 ###########

-This ``Dockerfile`` creates a sandboxed, runnable `Nikola <https://getnikola.com>`_ environment based on the latest Ubuntu 14.04 image, python developer packages, and the latest nikola package installed with pip3.
+This ``Dockerfile`` creates a sandboxed, runnable `Nikola <https://getnikola.com>`_ environment based on the latest Ubuntu 14.04 image, Python developer packages, and the latest Nikola package installed with pip3.

+    pip3 install nikola

 This works in docker even if your host system is not running Ubuntu 14.04.